Since the snow industry is a competitive market, it’s important that you know how to bid and win ANY residential snow client that comes your way.

 Anything that makes it more difficult to plow, salt, or shovel will make the job take longer.

-You might implement a grading scale from 1-5:
+For instance, you might implement a grading scale from 1-5:

 1 - No obstacles, small drive.
 Very quick job.